Mark Justice

 Mark Justice (born c.
-1970) is a former Magic: The Gathering pro player.
+1970) is an American former Magic: The Gathering professional player.
 He was considered by some to be the best player of the game in its earliest era of professional play.
-Justice was the second Magic: The Gathering US National Champion in 1995.
+Justice was the second Magic: The Gathering United States National Champion in 1995.
 He also led the first Magic US National Team to the first world team victory of the first team portion of the World Championships.

 Justice placed 3rd at the 1995 World Championships, 6th at the first Pro Tour in New York, 1996, 2nd at the 1996 World Championships, and 2nd at PT Paris in 1997.
 His last appearance was in 1999.

 Justice is also an author of the basic and advanced Magic: The Gathering strategy guides.